JoshCobra/MacOS-Ports-for-Education-apps-/Proteus 8 Professional.md

 # PREVIEW

 I'm currently working on porting Proteus 8 Professional to MacOS.
 I’ve successfully managed to get the application running quite smoothly, but it still requires some additional configuration to function optimally.
-Along the way, I’ve encountered some bugs and limitations, but I believe these issues can be resolved relatively easily.
+Along the way, I’ve encountered some limitations that I would mention at the end of this md

 ## Instructions